Therealchainman/archive-cp/algorithms/modular_arithmetic.md

  a*b = (a(modm) * b(modm))(modm)

 That is the multiplication of two integer a and b will be in the same congruence class as the multiplication of a and b modulo m.
 When they are all under the modulus m.

+## Second note on modular congruence

+Let's derive a statement about modular congruence.

+given $$a \equiv b \mod c$$ let's prove that $$ c | (a - b) $$ (c divides a - b)

+So modular congruence can be thought of as the remainder of a and b when divided by c are the same.
+1. a = nc + r
+2. b = mc + r

+Since by definition both have the same remainder, you can set a - nc = b - mc which leads to the result that c divides a - b.  $$\frac{a - b}{c} = n - m$$
+Which means that there is integer result from the division of a - b by c.
+So c divides a - b.